 The USART transmitter block diagram is shown in Figure 18-1.
 The heart of the transmitter is the transmit (serial) shift register (TSR).
 The shift register obtains its data from the read/write transmit buffer, TXREG.
 The TXREG register is loaded with data in software.
 The TSR register is not loaded until the STOP bit has been transmitted from the previous load.
 As soon as the STOP bit is transmitted, the TSR is loaded with new data from the TXREG register (if available).
-Once the TXREG register transfers the data to the TSR register (occurs in one Tcy), the TXREG register is empty and the TXIF flag bit is set.
+Once the TXREG register transfers the data to the TSR register (occurs in one Tcr), the TXREG register is empty and the TXIF flag bit is set.
 This interrupt can be enabled/disabled by setting/clearing the TXIE enable bit.
-The TXIF flag bit will be set regardless of the state of the TXIE enable bit and cannot be cleared in software.
-It will reset only when new data is loaded into the TXREG register.
+The TXIF flag bit will be set regardless of the state of the TXREG register.
 While the TXIF flag bit indicated the status of the TXREG register, the TRMT bit (TXSTA<1>) shows the status of the TSR register.
 The TRMT status bit is a read only bit which is set when the TSR register is empty.
 No interrupt logic is tied to this bit, so the user has to poll this bit in order to determine if the TSR register is empty.